The Privacy, Data Protection and Cybersecurity Law Review: Germany

 Considerations for foreign organisations

-Even two years after its introduction, the GDPR is still not fully understood and can often only be interpreted teleologically.
+Even three years after its introduction, the GDPR is still not fully understood and can often only be interpreted teleologically.
 There are 18 data protection authorities in Germany, which follow slightly different interpretations of the GDPR.
 This makes consultation in data protection matters even more difficult.
 Therefore, it will be interesting to see how the new laws are interpreted by German and European courts to bring consistency and legal certainty.
-In a recent report, the European Commission highlighted the successes of the GDPR, because it is open to new technologies and has proven its worth during the covid-19 pandemic.
+The European Commission highlighted the successes of the GDPR, because it is open to new technologies and has proven its worth during the covid-19 pandemic.
 In the future, it will also constitute the basis for the European Artificial Intelligence and Data Strategy.
 The European Commission still sees problems with more efficient and coherent cooperation between national authorities.
 It should therefore remain exciting to see whether this will be more successful in the future.
-We are also looking forward to watching the continuing impact of the GDPR on companies, especially on social media operators, and how European and national legislation and case law will further develop European data protection standards.
+We are also looking forward to watching the continuing impact of the GDPR on companies, especially on social media operators and technology companies, and how European and national legislation and case law will further develop European data protection standards.

-1 Olga Stepanova is an associate and Julius Feldmann is a scientific researcher at Winheller Attorneys At Law & Tax Advisors.
+1 Olga Stepanova and Patricia Jechel are Associates at Winheller Attorneys at Law & Tax Advisors.